tippingpointuk/climatereparations/index.md

   text: |-
     # Climate Reparations

     Our economic, political and social infrastructures are failing to protect life, and need repairing.
-On 6th November, we marched from the Bank of England

-    Co-lead by  {{ partners }} and [others](#groups).
-We demand systems change.
+    We are a movement made up of social and climate justice groups demanding a change to the systems causing climate breakdown.
+Our coalition includes {{ partners }} and [others](#groups).
   buttons:
   - text: Demands
     target: "#demands"